-The seasonally adjusted Emirates NBD Dubai Economy Tracker Index – a composite indicator designed to give an overview of operating conditions in the non-oil private sector – was little-changed from May’s 52-month high of 58.5, at 58.4 in June.
-The elevated level of the headline figure reflected further marked increases in total activity and new business, in contrast to a neutral contribution from employment.
+The seasonally adjusted Emirates NBD Dubai Economy Tracker Index – a composite indicator designed to give an accurate overview of operating conditions in the non-oil private sector economy – edged up from March’s 57.6 to 57.9 in April, the highest since February 2015.
+The Index has registered above its long-run trend level of 55.2 throughout the first four months of 2019.

 A reading of below 50.0 indicates that the non-oil private sector economy is generally declining; above 50.0, that it is generally expanding.
 A reading of 50.0 signals no change.

 The survey covers the Dubai non-oil private sector economy, with additional sector data published for travel & tourism, wholesale & retail and construction.